 What are the actual benefits of the life insurance buy-back option?

-A life insurance buy back option is either a bundled or stand-alone option with life insurance policies.
-A buy back allows you to reinstate the value of your life insurance policy 12 months after a trauma or TDP insurance claim.
-If a trauma claim is deducted from your life insurance, after 12 months the buy back option will add the trauma insurance money back to the term insurance plan.
+A buy-back allows you to restore the value of your life insurance policy after a trauma or TDP insurance claim.
+If a trauma claim is deducted from your life insurance, after 12 months the buy-back option will add the trauma insurance money back to the term insurance plan.

 - Trauma Reinstatement.
 Trauma reinstatement is an additional option that allows multiple claims to be made against a single trauma policy.